Apollys/EPI-Variants-Solutions/Ch_08_Stacks_and_Queues/Ch_08_Stacks_and_Queues_Variants.md

 **Polish notation**

 This is going to be similar to the RPN example given before, except that you will encounter operators first, so your stack will need a way to store both operators and values.
-The most natural way is just to use strings.
+The most natural way is to use strings.

 <details>
 <summary>Full code</summary>